-DEVELOPING A GRANT PROPOSAL
+EXTERNAL GRANTS AND CONTRACTS: DEVELOPING A PROPOSAL

 Developing a grant proposal can be a time consuming process.
-To assist the principal investigator during this time, the Office of Sponsored Programs has developed several resources to aid with grant development and writing.
+To assist the principal investigator during this time, the Office of Research and Sponsored Programs has developed several resources to aid with grant development and writing.
 To make sure there is sufficient time to receive all the necessary approvals for grant submission, please review the Proposal Development Timeline.

 THE LETTER OF INQUIRY

 A letter of inquiry is a common first-step to apply for foundation and non-profit funding opportunities.
 It is similar in format to a proposal but shorter in length and gives a glimpse of the project.

 The letter application format should be used when applying to foundations and corporations who do not have an established format for a grant application.
 It combines the proposal and cover letter into one document and contains the narrative, budget, mission, history, philosophy, and supporting documentation.